2016 Dallas Cowboys season: Departures

 Of the eighteen Cowboys players who were in the free agency, the Cowboys were able to re-sign ten of them for the 2016 season.
 From those ten, linebacker Rolando McClain was re-signed on March 9, but due to a suspension he received from the league for violating the NFL's drug policy he missed the entire season.
 Offensive tackle Charles Brown was re-signed on March 10, but in July decided to retire and was placed on the reserved/retired list.
 From the eight that weren't re-signed, four of them signed with other teams.
 The first of these three was quarterback Matt Cassel, who left for the free agency after being benched in the previous season when he lost six of his seven games as a starter.
 He went on to be signed by the Tennessee Titans on March 9.
-The next player to sign with another team was offensive lineman Mackenzy Bernadeau who signed a contract with the Jacksonville Jaguars on March 11.
+The next player to sign with another team was guard Mackenzy Bernadeau who signed a contract with the Jacksonville Jaguars on March 11.
 Next up was running back Robert Turbin who signed a contract with the Indianapolis Colts on March 15.
 The last player to sign with another team was defensive tackle Nick Hayden who signed with the Cleveland Browns in March, but ended up being released in August and not playing during the season.
 Players that did not sign with the Cowboys or any other teams included defensive end Greg Hardy who was a free agent that had a lot of off the field issues.
 It was reported that Hardy not being re-signed was likely more due to fitting in with the Cowboys locker room rather than due to the off the field issues.
 Defensive end Jeremy Mincey decided to retired in August.
-The last two free agents, 31 year old fullback Tyler Clutts and 28 year old safety Danny McCray both were not re-signed, speculated to be due to their age.
+The last two free agents, 31-year-old fullback Tyler Clutts and 28-year-old safety Danny McCray both were not re-signed, speculated to be due to their age.